TheTerminatorOfProgramming/ApexMusic/FAQ.md

 1. Find the 'Media storage' app and clear storage (both data and cache) of it.

-1. Then open the Apex Music app and manually scan your music from your storage.
+1. Then open the Apex app and manually scan your music from your storage.

 1. Reboot the device to refresh the media store (Not sure if this is necessary)

-**NOTE:** Don't panic when you will open Apex Music and see "Zero" songs there in the library.
+**NOTE:** Don't panic when you will open Apex and see "Zero" songs there in the library.
 It's because you cleared Media Store which is responsible for recognising files on your device.
 ___

 ## **Q: I can't find the folder menu anymore after the latest update?**
 Head to settings -> personalise.
 And select folders from "library categories".
 If there is no option of folders, tap on reset and select folders.
 ___

-## **Q: After updating the app to the latest version, the font got removed.
-Why?**
-- Apex Music's font has now been replaced with system font, which means the default font your system uses will be used by Apex Music too.
-It fixes all font-related issues you used to face/are facing in the app.

-- We have built-in optional fonts which you can select from Settings > User Interface > Font.
+## **Q: Why can't I remove the settings or queue categories from the navigation?**
+This is due to both settings and queue being essential categories
 ___

 ## **Q: How to export playlist?**
-- ***From Apex Music:***
+- ***From Apex:***

 Head to the playlists tab > tap on the three-dot menu on the playlist you want to export > save as a file.

 - ***From Other Music Players:***

 In your built-in music player, there should be an option to save that playlist as a file.
-Save them and import them from the file manager by opening it into apex music.
+Save them and import them from the file manager by opening it into apex.

-> Note that such playlist must be of your offline music only since apex music is an offline music player, not an online music player.
+> Note that such playlist must be of your offline music only since apex is an offline music player, not an online music player.
 So if your playlist is of online music, it can't be opened on other offline players nor can be exported
 ___

 ## **Q: How to restore/import playlist?**
-Apex Music will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
+Apex will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
 However, if it doesn't, just open any "File manager" and open that playlist file with Apex Music.

 For restoring playlists successfully, the location of songs must be the same in both the "Playlist" file and in your storage.
 For example, If your music is in "Internal storage/Music" and the playlist file has songs location "Internal storage/Songs".
 Then it will not be going to work since both these locations are different.